JC Chasez discography

-The discography of American pop recording artist JC Chasez consists of two studio albums, one unreleased album, five singles, as well as various guest appearances and music videos.
-As a member of NSYNC, Chasez co-wrote and produced songs for the band, with four songs including the title track on the group's sophomore album No Strings Attached, as well as four songs on the final album Celebrity.
+The American singer JC Chasez has released two studio albums, one unreleased album, five singles, as well as various guest appearances and music videos.
+As a member of NSYNC, Chasez co-wrote and produced songs for the band, with four songs including the title track on the group's album No Strings Attached, as well as four songs their album Celebrity.

 His first solo single was the song "Blowin' Me Up (With Her Love)" for the Drumline movie soundtrack.
 His first solo album, Schizophrenic, was released by Jive Records in 2004 after multiple delays.
-The album had disappointing sales, selling only about 60,000 copies in its first week.
+The album sold about 60,000 copies in its first week.

-A second solo album entitled The Story of Kate was planned for release in 2007 and reported to feature production from bandmate Justin Timberlake, Timbaland, and Jimmy Harry.
-The album again suffered from numerous delays, culminating in Chasez parting ways with Jive Records and cancelling the album.
 Chasez continues to work as a songwriter and producer for other artists, including the Backstreet Boys, David Archuleta, and NU'EST. He has also appeared occasionally as a guest on songs by various artists such as Richard Marx, Gary Barlow, and Smokey Robinson.

-His second studio album, Playing With Fire, was released on October 25, 2024.
+His second studio album, Playing with Fire, was released on October 25, 2024.
 The work is a concept album for a musical produced in collaboration with Jimmy Harry.